ULL-ESIT-PL/learning-babel-macros/docs/idx-macro.md

 ### The code of `makeChain`

-The function `makeChain` is a recursive function that builds the chain of properties and methods that will be used to access the input object:
+The function `makeChain` is a function that builds the chain of properties and methods that will be used to access the input object.
+Basically it build the condition for the current `node` and recursively calls itself for the next node in the chain.

 ```js
 function makeChain(node, state, inside) {